baitoeywsd/ASEAN-5-Sustainability-Economic-Decoupling-Analysis-1950-2024/README.md

 # ASEAN-5 Sustainability & Economic Decoupling Analysis (1950-2024)

+***A data-driven investigation into the decoupling of GDP growth and carbon emissions across ASEAN-5 economies.
+Leveraging 74 years of historical data to evaluate sustainability pathways and future regional trajectories.***

+---

 ## 1. 🚀 Project Introduction & Executive Summary
 ### The Sustainability Challenge